-We have a number of Love For Life dogs living with their forever fosters.
-You can learn more about them by visiting their profiles below.
+Learn more about our Love For Life dogs living with their forever fosters by visiting their profiles below.

 “Hi, my name is Oscar.
 I am 8 years old.
 I love playing with my ball, going on car rides, and getting brushed by my foster parents Brandon and Alicia.
 I really dislike getting a bath or playing in water, and I HATE being alone.
 Whenever my mom is in the shower, I have to lay up against the tub, waiting for her to get out.
 If she takes too long I whine.
 She has to know when it’s me time again!
 Whenever my parents try to give me just dry food for dinner, I give them the ‘this is a joke, right?’ look…”

 Visit Oscar’s Love For Life page to learn more about him!